syncfusion-content/xamarin-docs/Xamarin/SfChart/charttitle.md

 # Chart Title

-You can define and customize the Chart title using `Title` property of `SfChart`.
-The `Text` property of `ChartTitle` is used to set the text for the title.
+You can define and customize the title of a chart using the `Title` property of `SfChart`.
+The `Text` property of the `ChartTitle` is used to set the text for title.

-Following properties are used to customize its appearance.
+Following properties are used to customize its appearance:

-* `TextColor` – used to change the color of the text.
+* `TextColor` – Used to change the color of the text.
-* `BackgroundColor` – used to change the background color.
+* `BackgroundColor` – Used to change the background color.
-* `BorderColor` – used to change the border color.
+* `BorderColor` – Used to change the border color.
-* `BorderWidth` – used to change the border width.
+* `BorderWidth` – Used to change the border width.
-* `Font` – used to change the text size, font family and font weight.
+* `Font` – Used to change the text size, font family, and font weight.
-* `Margin` - used to change the margin for title.
+* `Margin` - Used to change the margin of title.

 {% tabs %}